Botides

 There is a version that the Orthodox Corfiots adopted the custom and chronologically moved it to Easter, the period when the Venetians allowed them to celebrate the Resurrection only at noon.
 Another interpretation connects the noise of the smashing with the representation of the earthquake that, according to the Gospel tradition, occurred at the moment of Christ's Resurrection.
-A third theory attributes the custom to a remnant of ancient Greek ceremonies for fertility and the rebirth of nature in spring, during which old pots were thrown, so that the new ones would be filled with the new fruits.
+Perhaps the loud noise from the smashing symbolizes the victory of life over death.
+The Corfiots attribute Christian content to this local tradition, allegorically representing the Resurrection word of the prophet "so that I shall shatter them like a potter's vessel".
+A third theory attributes the custom to a remnant of ancient Greek ceremonies for fertility and the rebirth of nature in spring, during which they threw away old pots, so that the new ones would be filled with the new fruits.
 According to a medieval version, the smashing of the pots and their noise aims at the expulsion of evil spirits and bad luck, symbolizing the removal of misfortune and its replacement with the new year.

 After the throwing, residents collect pieces of the clay fragments, which are considered to bring good luck and prosperity.

 This custom is also accompanied by the local philharmonic bands.
-Immediately after the smashing of the pots is completed, the Philharmonic Bands (such as the Corfu Philharmonic Society or Palaia, the Philharmonic Society "Mantzaros" and the Philharmonic Union "Kapodistrias") take to the streets of the city again, playing joyful marches such as the allegro march "Oi Graikoi" or "Min fovaste Graikoi" (translated: "Do not be afraid, Greeks").
-At the same time, in the area of Pinia, which was the old commercial center of the city, the custom of *Mastela* is revived.
-According to this custom, a wooden barrel (the "*mastela*"), filled with water and decorated with branches and ribbons, is placed in the middle of the street.
-Passersby are invited to throw coins for good wishes.
-When the bells of the First Resurrection are heard, a citizen (now a volunteer, while previously the Piniatores were chosen, i.e., the porters of the area) jumps into the barrel to collect the coins.
+Immediately after the smashing of the pots is completed, the philharmonic bands (such as the Corfu Philharmonic Society or Palaia, the Philharmonic Society "Mantzaros" and the Philharmonic Union "Kapodistrias") take to the streets of the city again, playing joyful marches such as the allegro march "Oi Grekoi" or "Do not fear Greeks".
+At the same time, in the area of Pinia (Koukounara), which was the old commercial center of the city, the custom of the mastela is revived in recent years.
+According to this custom, a wooden barrel (the mastela), filled with water and decorated with myrtles and ribbons, is placed in the middle of the street.
+Passersby are invited to throw coins, making a wish.
+With the announcement of the first Resurrection (bell ringing), a citizen (now a volunteer, while previously the Piniatores were chosen, i.e., the porters of the area) jumps into the barrel to collect the coins, simultaneously receiving a splash.
+The event is organized by the Organization of Corfiot Events (O.K.E.).